 She co-developed the Brighton Digital Media Academy – a training provision collaborating education with industry.
-As Industry and Careers Co-ordinator at Brighton Film School, Fiona has secured exciting partnerships with a wide range of film, TV and digital marketing companies including; Lion TV, iCrossing, Ricochet, Progress, Factory Films, Back2Back and Jumpstart Films.
+As Industry and Careers Co-ordinator at Screen and Film School, Fiona has secured exciting partnerships with a wide range of film, TV and digital marketing companies including; Lion TV, iCrossing, Ricochet, Progress, Factory Films, Back2Back and Jumpstart Films.

 Adam Collins – Senior Technician

-Adam’s first involvement with BFS was in 2012.
+Adam’s first involvement with Screen and Film School was in 2012.
 He learnt a great deal on working on a busy set and knowing how much you can shoot in a short amount of time.
 Adam would often help students with their ideas and supporting them all the way to the finish edit.
 Since then, Adam has worked almost every evening as the school expanded, booking in the students shoots and this what led him to working full-time as a technician.
 He enjoys the responsibilities this role provides but being a technician is only a small part of what he does.

 Richard Knights – Film Technician

-Richard has been working at Brighton Film School for the last six years as the school’s Technician.
+Richard has been working at Screen and Film School for the last six years as the school’s Technician.
 His role is to provide and maintain the equipment for workshops, film shoots and other in-school projects.
 Richard also runs Super 16 and 35mm film workshops with the camera equipment provided to us from our industry partners, Panavision.